-The first time I ever tried a lettuce cup was a few years back when we visited PF Chang’s.
+As the weather heats up, I’m always looking for light & refreshing dinners like these Thai Turkey Coconut Lime Lettuce Wraps for this week’s Flashback Friday.
+The first time I ever tried a lettuce cup was several years back when we visited PF Chang’s.
 As soon as we returned home, I instantly started searching for recipes for how I could make up my own lettuce cups and I ended up making these delicious Weight Watchers Beef Moo Shoo Lettuce Cups.

 I had actually forgot all about my LOVE for lettuce cups until I saw these Spicy Turkey Lettuce Cups in Food Network Magazine.
 I knew I had to make them and I have had them on our menu for a few weeks now.
 Tonight they made their debut on our dinner table and they were a hit even with the non-Thai Food loving husband.

 I originally planned on following the recipe to a T, but, as I started cooking, I decided to work with what I had on hand and incorporate some of my favorite Thai flavors into the mix.